Shazzadul-Shakib/Shazzadul-Shakib/README.md

 ## About Me || [Resume](https://drive.google.com/file/d/1eV34o00ZI29mAzzTgGbJm1tpv0MJ2gsq/view)

 <p>Hello, I'm Shazzadul Islam Shakib, a dedicated Full Stack Developer with a strong enthusiasm for crafting sophisticated and functional web applications.
-I am experienced with a solid foundation in JavaScript, ReactJs, NextJs, ExpressJs,,NestJs, NodeJs, MongoDB and PostgreSQL and other frameworks.
+I am experienced with a solid foundation in JavaScript, ReactJs, NextJs, ExpressJs, NestJs, NodeJs, MongoDB and PostgreSQL and other frameworks.
 I am continuously driven by the pursuit of new skills and technologies to elevate my web development expertise, ensuring that I stay at the forefront of the industry.</p>

 ---